full control of your digital advertising. Try Free for 14 Days

 How Real-Time Bidding Works

-1. A site sends an ad request to an SSP when there’s a chance to show an ad to a visitor.
+1. The publisher's site sends an ad request to an SSP when there is an opportunity to show an ad to a user.

-2. The SSP collects the data about the visitor (cookies, location, etc.) and the ad space to pass it on to an ad exchange.
+2. The SSP collects data about the user (cookies, location, browsing history, online behavior) and the available ad space, then passes it to an ad exchange.

-3. The ad exchange broadcasts the information about this ad opportunity to several DSPs.
+3. The ad exchange broadcasts this ad opportunity to multiple DSPs simultaneously, opening the real-time auction.

-4. Based on the targeting set by advertisers their DSPs bid on the potential impression.
+4. Based on targeting parameters set by advertisers, their DSPs bid on the potential impression.
+Precise targeting in RTB allows marketers to tailor bids for specific users using granular data such as demographics and browsing behavior.

-5. The ad exchange receives ad responses and determines the highest bid that wins the auction.
+5. The ad exchange receives all bid responses and determines the winning bid.

-6. The site visitor sees the highest bidder’s advertisement on the ad space that was sold.
+6. The user sees the highest bidder's ad in the available ad space.

 What’s Inside the RTB Protocol?

 The backbone of the RTB programmatic protocol is a taxonomy.
-Basically, it means that real-time bidding analyzes its ecosystem and classifies each of its participants into a structured hierarchy.
-What does it look like?
+Real-time bidding analyzes its ecosystem and classifies each participant into a structured hierarchy.

 All of this is super-useful since it helps DSPs and SSPs to name and interpret pieces of data in the same way.
 In addition, the protocol contains rules for what data can be shared and how it can be used to make realtime bidding advertising compliant with data protection laws.